rostislav-nikitin/Plugin.BluetoothClassic/README.md

 * Xamarin.UWP (not implemented yet) -->

 ## How to install it?
-One of they ways is to use a NuGet package manager:
+One of they ways to install it is to use a NuGet package manager:
 * `PM> Install-Package Plugin.BluetoothClassic -Version 1.1.5`

-If you building Xamarin.Forms application then you need to install this package into the both: Xamarin.Forms and Xamarin.Android projects.
+If you're building a Xamarin.Forms application then you need to install this package into the both: Xamarin.Forms and Xamarin.Android projects.

 More information about this NuGet package is accessbile by this link: https://www.nuget.org/packages/Plugin.BluetoothClassic/